rvm/rvm/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening an issue or contacting one or more of the project maintainers.

-If you want to contact us about any code of conduct issue, no matter how big or small, please get in touch with us on IRC, in the #rvm channel on the Freenode network, or via a new issue on the project page on Github.
+If you want to contact us about any code of conduct issue, no matter how big or small, please get in touch by emailing us at conduct@rvm.io, talking with us on IRC in the #rvm channel on the Freenode network, or by opening a new issue on the project page on Github.

 This Code of Conduct is adapted from the [Contributor Covenant](http:contributor-covenant.org), version 1.0.0, available at [http://contributor-covenant.org/version/1/0/0/](http://contributor-covenant.org/version/1/0/0/)